appvia/university-of-wales-training-material/material/03-cicd/exercise-1/README.md

 # GitHub Actions

 We will be using GitHub Actions to push images to a Docker Container Registry.
 For this exercise we will be pushing the Docker image that you create locally into the Docker Hub Container Registry that you created in Docker exercises.
-For Azure you will be using a similar setup.
 If you have not completed Docker `exercise-01` please complete [this](https://github.com/appvia/training-material/tree/main/material/02-docker/exercise-1#container-registry)) before doing this exercise.

 Open the training repository that you created at the begining of your workshop in Visual Studio.
 You should have the following files